Saint Catherine of Alexandria (Raphael): Subject and interpretation

-Painting materials
+Painting materials and technique

-Raphael employed the usual Renaissance pigments such as natural ultramarine, madder lake, ochres and lead-tin yellow.
-He also mixed a special kind of finely powdered glass into several pigments to speed up the drying of the oil paints.
+Raphael employed pigments such as natural ultramarine, madder lake, ochres and lead-tin yellow in painting Saint Catherine's gown.
+An X-ray photograph of the painting revealed that Raphael used semi-transparent paint with low lead content for the flesh tones, while employing paint with higher lead content for the more vibrant dress, landscape and sky.
+He also mixed finely powdered glass into several of the pigments to accelerate the drying of the oil paints.